Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: The case with no transverse intersections

 This finishes the proof of the Proposition \ref{complementary}. \end{proof}

 We are now ready to prove one case of our Main theorem.

 \begin{theorem} Let $M$ be atoroidal.
-Suppose that for some wall $L$, every deck translate $\gamma(L)$ does not interesect $L$ transversely.
+Suppose that for some wall $W$ obtained as the limit of partial walls associated to strings of lozenges, every deck translate $g(W)$ does not interesect $L$ transversely.
 Then $\Phi$ is $\rrrr$-covered. \end{theorem}

 \begin{proof} Up to a finite cover we may assume that $M$ is orientable and $\ls, \lu$ are transversely orientable.
-The hypothesis imply that $\lam$ is a leafwise geodesic lamination in $M$, with leaves being projections of walls to $M$.
-The previous proposition shows that $\lam$ is not a foliation, and the complementary regions of $\lam$ intersect leaves of $\ls$ with components which are finite sided ideal polygons.
+Recall that we constructed a leafwise geodesic lamination $\lam$ with leaves being projections of walls to $M$.
+This was proved in Proposition \ref{prop-gettinglamination}.
+The previous propositions show that $\lam$ is not a foliation, and the complementary regions of $\lam$ intersect leaves of $\ls$ with components which are finite sided ideal polygons.